Cottage garden ideas – 32 inspirational ways to transform your yard

 (Image credit: Future/Jacky Hobbs)

-This is a signature look for cottage gardens, where swathes of naturalistic planting is used to create a loose and unstructured effect.
+This is a signature look for cottage gardens, where swathes of naturalistic planting are used to create a loose and unstructured effect.
 It’s easy to do too.
 Just remember you’ll need three, five or seven lots of each plant, then arrange them in repeat groups for impact.

 One of the most distinctive cottage garden plants with their tall spires of speckled bells, foxgloves are a natural choice for this look.
 Drift planting works best when it creates a gentle wash of color, so foxgloves are perfect for the job as they come in a range of dusky pink, soft apricot and misty mauve shades.